 - Gloss: Gloss paint has a high level of sheen with a very reflective finish.
 The paint may show imperfections on the surface, so it’s more common for smaller areas, such as doors, cabinets and frames.

 - High gloss: High gloss paint is a good choice if you want the shiniest and most reflective paint you can get.
 It is excellent for creating a modern and sophisticated look.
-It is thick to apply and dries hard, making it the most stain resistant.
+It is thick to apply and dries hard, making it the most stain-resistant.

 Is High Gloss Paint Good at Hiding Imperfections?